Your Goal: Develop mindfulness on different experiences.

 Soften = Relaxing your body and mind with gentle breaths to let go of the distraction.

-Smile = Smiling to enjoy the pleasure of relaxing & letting go to reward your mind.
+Smile = Smiling to enjoy the pleasantness of relaxing & letting go to reward your mind.

 Further explanation of the GOSS Formula is found in the section below.